The Importance of Feedback

 We also encourage regular feedback - face to face where possible, but also our performance management tool allows the opportunity to give feedback publicly and privately.

 It became evident that some people found it difficult to give feedback.
-I was getting some questions like ‘how do I tell this person they could be better at this?
+I was getting questions like ‘how do I tell this person they could be better at this?
 How do I word it?’.

 Also, in some exit interviews we realised that people hadn’t taken opportunities to give feedback.
 If an individual had given certain feedback to certain people, some grievances might have been rectified.